dmitryporotnikov/dmitryporotnikov/content/post/windows/SystemCacheWs-MFT-Cache.md

 ```

-If you want to intentionally to populate cache:
+If you want to intentionally populate cache:

 1. Create a test data: